Swif7ify/Obelisk-CLI/README.md

 ---

 <p align="center">
-  Built with ❤️ and Go for the hackathon
+  Built using IBM BOB and Go for the hackathon
 </p>